 Part two of #AChanticleerChristmasSMSS features works by Francis Poulenc and more.
 Enjoy!

-Posted by Sacred Music in a Sacred Space on Monday, December 24, 2018
+Posted by Concerts at St. Ignatius on Monday, December 24, 2018

 Chanticleer is one of Billboard Magazine’s Top 10 best-selling classical artists.
 Since the 12-voice male ensemble began releasing recordings in 1981, the group has sold well over a million albums and won two GRAMMY® awards.
 Chanticleer was named Ensemble of the Year by Musical America in 2008, and inducted in the American Classical Music Hall of Fame the same year.

 Founded in San Francisco in 1978, Chanticleer is known around the world as “an orchestra of voices” for the seamless blend of its twelve male voices ranging from countertenor to bass and its original interpretations of vocal literature, from Renaissance to jazz, and from gospel to venturesome new music.

 Give the gift of music with a Gift Pass!

 Late seating is at the discretion of the House Management.
 Latecomers may be asked to remain in the back of the church until there is a break in the program, so as not to disturb the performance or other audience members.